Sauromatian culture: Location and identification

-The Sauromatian culture was divided into two main local groups: a Lower Volga group located between the Volga River, the Don River, and the Transvolga; and a Samara-Ural group.
+The Sauromatian culture was divided into two main local groups: a Samara-Ural group from the southern Urals to the Caspian Sea, and a Lower Volga group located between the Volga River, the Don River, and the Transvolga.
+The Samara-Ural group of the Sauromatian culture has not yet been identified with any population recorded by ancient authors.
+Nomads of the south Uralian region are sometimes identified with the tribes mentioned by ancient authors, such as the Issedones or the Dahae.
 As can be inferred from their closeness, close kin connections existed between the Lower Volga and the Samara-Ural groups.
+Still, an argument has been made that they also could be considered as two different cultures.